Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/README.md

 ## Download

-Download the Assistant Setup/Installer for the respective platform from [here (releases)](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/releases)
+If you don't want to build the project for yourself, you can download the Assistant Setup/Installer for the respective platform from [here (releases)](https://github.com/Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/releases)

 ## Keyboard Shortcut